Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-2-azure-key-vault-secrets-store-code.md

 1. Open the file `FineCollectionService/src/main/java/dapr/fines/FineCollectionConfiguration.java` in your code editor

-1. **Comment out** the following lines as the license key is now retrieved from the secrets store instead of the environment variable:
+1. **Comment out** the following lines as the license key is now retrieved from the secret store instead of the environment variable:
     ```java
     @Value("${finefines.license-key}")
     private String fineCalculatorLicenseKey;